This post was originally published on the Engagex blog on July 13, 2021.

 According to Insurance Business Magazine, customers value 24/7 availability, ease of updating information, and search capabilities from new insurance technology.

 This technology, however, doesn't replace the in-depth, personalized advice from their insurance agent when they're looking for more complex products and policies.
 (Insurance Business Magazine)

-Technology can do a lot for your agency and for your clients!
+Technology can do a lot for your agency and your clients!

-Agencies that are resistant to advancements in technology will likely have a harder time winning new clients and retaining current clients who value the ease of access that these advances provide.
+Agencies resistant to technological advancements will likely have a more challenging time winning new clients and retaining current clients who value the ease of access that these advances provide.

-Self-service tools add a lot of value to the insurance customer’s overall experience.
+Self-service tools add significant value to the insurance customer's overall experience.

 According to Insurance Thought Leadership, "The ability to get a quote on a new auto policy or request an endorsement through a mobile app is not only considered highly efficient, but also respectful of the client's time."
 (Insurance Thought Leadership)

-It’s vital for insurance agencies to have multiple channels and methods of communication available to their clients and potential clients.
+Insurance agencies need to have multiple channels and methods of communication available to their clients and potential clients.